Pmacdon15/Pmacdon15/README.md

 # About Me
-As a soon-to-be college graduate, I'm excited to launch my career in software development.
+As a College graduate, I'm excited to launch my career in software development.
 With a diploma in Software Development from Bow Valley College, I've gained a solid foundation in building robust and scalable applications.

 # Technologies I Love
 - Next.js